Miami Beach proper is a 7-mile stretch of beaches, and rather than being "one beach"

-it has several distinct areas, including trendy South Beach, classic Miami Beach "Central" and quieter North Miami Beach.
+it has several distinct areas, including trendy South Beach, classic Miami Beach "Mid-Beach" and quieter North Miami Beach.

-Miami Beach "Central" or "Mid-Beach" is the stretch running from 21st to 46th Street along Collins Avenue.
+running from 23rd to 46th Street along Collins Avenue.

-Through the years, Miami Beach keeps coming back and reinventing itself, from the early days of being just a snowbird paradise to emerging art center and architectural trendsetter.
+Through the years, Miami Beach keeps coming back and reinventing itself, from the early days of being just a snowbird paradise to the emerging art center and architectural trendsetter it is today.

 But one thing is a constant.
 The allure of white sand beaches and turquoise waters continues to beckon visitors

 Miami Beach has lifeguards on duty, and you will also see here the chic lifeguard towers in their bright and varied shapes and forms, that have become a beloved symbol of the city.